Battle Beneath the Gods Eye

 |Place||Gods Eye, the riverlands|

 In 43 AC, Aegon asserted his claim to the throne and denounced King Maegor I Targaryen as a tyrant and usurper.
 He marched through the riverlands leading an army of fifteen thousand strong from atop his dragon Quicksilver.
-Lord Lucas Harroway and Lord Tully supported Maegor, however, and Ser Davos Darklyn of the Kingsguard marched from King's Landing with five thousand men.
-From the Reach came Lords Rowan, Merryweather, and Caswell.
+Lord Lucas Harroway and Lord Prentys Tully supported Maegor with their levies, however, and Ser Davos Darklyn of the Kingsguard marched from King's Landing with five thousand men.
+From the Reach came Lords Peake, Merryweather, and Caswell and their levies.
 Although each of these armies were smaller than Aegon's force, they were coming from all sides.
 Only seventeen years old, Aegon was yet an inexperienced commander.
-He refused to attack and defeat each of Maegor's forces separately, as Lord Corbray advised, as he was loathe to divide his army.
+He refused to attack and defeat each of Maegor's forces separately before they could join their powers, as Lord Qarl Corbray advised, as he was loathe to divide his army.
 Instead, he continued his march on the capital.

-Just south of the Gods Eye, Prince Aegon found Davos's force blocking his path, as the forces of the Reach were advancing from the south, and the forces from Lords Tully and Harroway were advancing from the north.
+Just south of the Gods Eye, Prince Aegon found Davos's force blocking his path sitting on high ground behind a wall of spears, as the forces of the Reach were advancing from the south, and the forces from Lords Tully and Harroway were advancing from the north.
 Aegon ordered a charge against the hill where the Kingslanders had gathered, hoping to shatter them before the other hosts could flank him.
 Aegon mounted Quicksilver, intend to lead the attack himself.
 However, King Maegor I appeared from the south upon the back of Balerion, who was much larger and stronger than Quicksilver.
 Balerion the Black Dread fell upon the younger dragon from above, ripping a wing from her body.
 Quicksilver fell to her death, with Prince Aegon upon her back.

 Once Aegon fell, the rebels saw their cause lost and ran.
-They were slaughtered by the loyalists surrounding them as they attempted to escape, and by the end two thousand of Aegon's men had died, including Lord Alyn Tarbeck, Denys Snow, Lord Jon Piper, Lord Ronnel Vance, and Ser Willam Whistler.
+They were slaughtered by the loyalists surrounding them as they attempted to escape, and by the end two thousand of Aegon's men had died, including Lord Alyn Tarbeck, Denys Snow, Lord Jon Piper, his sister Melony and two brothers, Lord Ronnel Vance, Ser Willam Whistler, and Lord Farman and his heir.
 Among Maegor's forces, the losses were fewer.
 In total a hundred men died, and the only notable loss among them was Ser Davos Darklyn, who had been slain by Lord Corbray with Lady Forlorn.

 The battle beneath the Gods Eye in the latter half of 43 AC was followed by a half a year of trials and executions.
 Dowager Queen Visenya Targaryen managed to persuade King Maegor to spare some of the rebellious lords.
 Maegor demanded lands and titles from the rebels, and took hostages as well to ensure the loyalty of those he had spared.